embeddedude/SDRAM-Controller-in-Verilog/README.md

-# SDRAM-Controller-in-Verilog
-A complete SDRAM Controller designed from scratch in Verilog HDL.
-This project implements the complete command sequencing and timing required for SDRAM communication using a modular, FSM-based architecture
 # SDRAM Controller in Verilog

 A complete implementation of an SDRAM Controller in Verilog HDL along with detailed theory notes explaining SDRAM architecture, timing, command protocol, and controller design.
 This repository serves as both a learning resource and a complete RTL implementation.